Besides settling down with the best video converter, many of us also need to have an audio converter downloaded on the computer for many scenarios.

 As you can see, the best audio converters we picked here include dedicated converting software, audio editing tools, as well as media players that can be repurposed as a conversion utility.

-For users curating a music library who occasionally convert dozens of audio files, Foobar2000 and MusicBee are nice choices; for advanced users with editing knowledge, Audacity can be used as an ad hoc audio converter; and for the one-stop solution, VideoProc Converter is one of those must-have apps for Windows and Mac.
+For users curating a music library who occasionally convert dozens of audio files, Foobar2000 and MusicBee are nice choices; for advanced users with editing knowledge, Audacity can be used as an ad hoc audio converter; and for the one-stop solution, VideoProc Converter AI is one of those must-have apps for Windows and Mac.
 It has dedicated panel for audio conversion, video conversion, compressing, editing, and recording, and remain light-weight and fast with GPU acceleration.